Below the Belt

 Vote in the column to the right.
 Here are your choices:

-• Silda Spitzer (Gov./Lawman husband hires expensi
+• Silda Spitzer (Gov./Lawman husband hires expensive prostitutes)

-• Suzanne Craig (Senator hubby admits to wacko
+• Suzanne Craig (Senator hubby admits to wacko restroom behavior, but denies he is gay)

-restroom behavior, but denies he is gay)
+• Suzanne Craig (Senator hubby admits to wacko restroom behavior, but denies he is gay)

 • Dina McGreevy (Governor comes out of closet, admits to gay affair)